ducciorocchini/geompy/man/in_ring_organic.md

-Here is a **clean Markdown document** describing the *organic ink ring* generator you just built.
-You can paste this directly into a `README.md`, documentation site, or your future package docs.

----

 # Organic Ink Ring Generator (Python)

 This module generates **procedural ink rings** inspired by calligraphic and organic mark-making, similar in spirit to circular logograms and ink-based glyphs.